 Having your restaurant included in the Michelin Star Guide is a great honor.
-Almost any chef or business owner wants to have a Michelin restaurant, but not all have what it takes to earn a Star.
+Almost any chef or business owner wants to have a Michelin restaurant, but not all have what it takes to earn a Star and work with the high level of risk assessment for a restaurant involved.

 A Michelin Star is awarded after the Michelin anonymous inspectors review a restaurant several times.
 The Michelin Star restaurants that are currently included in the Guide are inspected a few times before they get proposed for the award, and it goes beyond a SWOT analysis.
 The ones that already have a Star or maybe two or three, get inspected every once in a while too.
 This is to make sure that the quality stayed the same or even increased, after they earned their Star.